 Azure AD Domain Services managed domains can be managed remotely using familiar Active Directory administrative tools such as the Active Directory Administrative Center (ADAC) or AD PowerShell.
 Tenant administrators do not have privileges to connect to domain controllers on the managed domain via Remote Desktop.
 To administer the managed domain, install the AD administration tools feature on a virtual machine joined to the managed domain.
-Refer to the article titled administer an Azure AD Domain Services managed domain for instructions.
+Refer to the article titled Manage an Azure AD Domain Services domain for instructions.

 Create an Organizational Unit on the managed domain